codingforentrepreneurs/blog/contents/https-on-localhost-with-caddy.md

 2. Download the correct platform
 3. Move the downloaded binary to a user folder
 4. Run `.\path\to\my\binary\caddy_download version`

-> You may need to install Java in order for this to run correctly.

 ### Install Caddy on Linux